 In general, the offender pays for SCRAM bracelet services.
 This can include the purchase of (or a deposit on) the bracelet itself, as well as monthly monitoring services.
 SCRAM bracelets are not cheap.
 In some places, the total cost per month can be hundreds of dollars.
 Offenders who can prove an inability to pay may be able to have their fees covered.

 Alcohol use by someone who has been ordered to avoid drinking can constitute a parole or probation violation, and may result in jail time.
 While SCRAM bracelet results have been accepts by many courts, they have also been successfully challenged.
 Some defendants have argued that SCRAM bracelets give some false positives.
 If the defendant can convince the court that the prosecution has not presented adequate evidence of drinking, the court may reject SCRAM bracelet results.
 Some defendants have countered with witness testimony that he or she was not drinking, as well as expert testimony that the SCRAM results show unlikely drinking behavior based on when alcohol was detected and how long it stayed in the persons sweat.

-Challenging SCRAM bracelet violations, however, is an uphill battle.
-As with other consequences of a drunk driving conviction, the impact on an offender can be significant.
-A skilled attorney who specializes in defending DUI cases can evaluate all the evidence, including the procedure and results of any field sobriety and chemical tests, to ensure that your legal rights are protected.
-It's also important to speak to a lawyer familiar with the laws in your jurisdiction.
-Most offer free consultations, so your first step should be to contact an experienced DUI attorney.
-If you would like to know more about SCRAM bracelets, or have other questions that are specific to your case, there are many DUI and criminal defense attorneys in your area who may be able to help.
+Challenging SCRAM bracelet violations can seem like an uphill battle.
+A skilled attorney who specializes in defending DUI cases can evaluate all the evidence, including the procedure and results of any field sobriety and chemical tests, to ensure that your rights are protected.
+If you would like to know more about SCRAM bracelets or have other DUI-related questions, you can have a DUI attorney evaluate your case for free.